ankithmo/estimateMI/README.md

 Please refer to `examples/WikiCS` for a detailed example of MI estimation for a neural network and a graph neural network.

 #### 4. Contact
-Please send me an email at "ankithmo@usc.edu" for any queries regarding this package.
+Please send me an email at ankithmo@usc.edu for any queries regarding this package.